crypto-org-chain/chain-docs/docs/wallets/client-cli.md

 ### `state` - Check the staking state

-Crypto.com Chain uses a mixed [UTXO+Accounts model](../getting-started/transaction-accounting-model.md#utxo-accounts-model), besides checking _transferable_ balance of a _transfer_ type address, we can check the [state](../getting-started/transaction-accounting-model.md#staked-state) of a _staking_ type address.
+Crypto.com Chain uses a hybrid [UTXO+Accounts model](../protocol/transaction-accounting-model.md#hybrid-accounting-model), besides checking _transferable_ balance of a _transfer_ type address, we can check the [state](../protocol/transaction-accounting-model.html#staking-address-staked-state) of a _staking_ type address.

 ::: details Example: Check the state of a staking address